pomdtr/smallweb-website/docs/guides/email.md

 The email method receive a readable stream as it's first argument.
 You can use any library to parse the email content, I recommend [postal-mime](https://www.npmjs.com/package/postal-mime).

 Support for sending emails is not implemented yet.

+> [!WARNING]
+> Smallweb does not check SPF or DKIM records yet, meaning that you cannot not trust the sender address.
+This will be fixed in a future release.

 ## Setup